Service limits for Azure Communication Services

 Voice and video calling

-PSTN Call limitations
+PSTN call limitations

-Number of outbound concurrent calls 2
+Default number of outbound concurrent calls Per number 2

 Call maximum limitations